Last updated in August 2021

 This section sets out the legal reasons we rely on, for each of the ways we may use your personal information.

 |Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
 This includes sharing it outside Lloyds Banking Group.
 The law says we must have one or more of these reasons:

 When we have a business or commercial reason of our own to use your information, this is called a ‘legitimate interest’.
 We will tell you what that is, if we are going to rely on it as the reason for using your data.
 Even then, it must not unfairly go against your interests.

 The law and other regulations treat some types of sensitive personal information as special.
-This includes information about racial or ethnic origin, sexual orientation, religious beliefs, trade union membership, health data, and criminal records.
+This information is called ‘special categories of personal data’.
 We will not collect or use these types of data without your consent unless the law allows us to do so.
 If we do, it will only be when it is necessary:

 |Groups of personal information

 This explains what all the different types of personal information mean, that are covered by data protection law.We use many different kinds of personal information.
 They are grouped together like this.
 The groups are all listed here so that you can see what we may know about you, even if we simply get it from seeing which shops you buy things in.
 We don’t use all this data in the same way.
 Some of it is useful for marketing, or for providing services to you.
 But some of it is private and sensitive and we treat it that way.